Isotopy and equivalence of knots in 3-manifolds: Introduction

-Moreover, if $K\subset S^1\times S^2$ has odd winding number and is isotopic to $\G(K)$, then $K$ has geometric winding number $1$. \end{theorem}
+Moreover, if $K\subseteq S^1\times S^2$ has odd winding number and is isotopic to $\G(K)$, then $K$ has geometric winding number $1$.\end{theorem}

-Observe that by the lightbulb trick, there are only two isotopy classes of knots with geometric winding number 1.
-The one with algebraic winding number $+1$ is called the the \emph{Hopf knot} in~\cite{DNPR}.
+Observe that by the lightbulb trick (see e.g.~\cite[Exercise~9F4]{Rolfsen:1976-1}), there are only two isotopy classes of knots in $S^1\times S^2$ with geometric winding number 1.
+The one with algebraic winding number $1$ is called the the \emph{Hopf knot} in~\cite{DNPR}.
 The other is its reverse.
-Since the only prime, reducible, oriented $3$-manifold is $S^1\times S^2$, Theorem~\ref{thm:glucktwist} completes the proof of Theorem~\ref{thm:main}.
+Since the only prime, reducible, oriented $3$-manifold is $S^1\times S^2$, Theorem~\ref{thm:glucktwist} and Theorem~\ref{thm:irred-rigid} together comprise the proof of Theorem~\ref{thm:main}.

-For a knot $K\subset S^1\times S^2$, we may fix a diagram, such as in Figure~\ref{fig:Generic-Twist}.
+For a knot $K\subseteq S^1\times S^2$, we may fix a diagram, such as in Figure~\ref{fig:Generic-Twist}.
 Such a diagram lies in $S^3$ and as such, has a preferred longitudinal framing.
 Then any framing of the diagram may be identified with an integer, by comparing with the preferred framing.
 The key observation for the proof of Theorem~\ref{thm:glucktwist} is that the Gluck twist and isotopies have differing effects on the framing of a given knot diagram.
-This is made precise in Proposition~\ref{prop:prelim}, which states that if $D$ is a diagram for a knot $K\subset S^1\times S^2$ with winding number $w$, such that $K$ is isotopic to $\G(K)$, then for any nonzero integer $f$, there is a homeomorphism of $S^1\times S^2$ sending the $f$-framing of $D$ to the $(f+w^2+2kw)$-framing of $D$.
-This observation along with a theorem of McCullough~\cite[Theorem~1]{McCullough06} regarding homeomorphisms of $3$-manifolds restricting to nontrivial Dehn twists on the boundary implies that either $w^2+2kw=0$ or $K$ has geometric winding number $1$, proving the second half of Theorem~\ref{thm:glucktwist}.
+This is made precise in Proposition~\ref{prop:prelim}, which states that if $D$ is a diagram for a knot $K\subseteq S^1\times S^2$ with winding number $w$, such that $K$ is isotopic to $\G(K)$, then for any nonzero integer $f$, there is a diffeomorphism of $S^1\times S^2$ sending the $f$-framing of $D$ to the $(f+w^2+2kw)$-framing of $D$ for some integer $k$.
+This observation along with a theorem of McCullough~\cite[Theorem~1]{McCullough06} regarding diffeomorphisms of $3$-manifolds restricting to nontrivial Dehn twists on the boundary implies that either $w^2+2kw=0$ or $K$ has geometric winding number $1$, proving the second half of Theorem~\ref{thm:glucktwist}.